How we calculate our PELE ratings

 We also compute team ages based on this data, weighting ages based on each player’s market value to their squad.
 For teams without full rosters, ages are adjusted toward a mean of 26.5 years.
 Younger teams are usually projected to improve, and older ones to decline.

 One big question is whether Transfermarkt data is biased toward certain countries, and particularly toward Europe, since the most valuable club teams in the world are overwhelmingly concentrated there.
-We investigated this carefully and found little overall pro-European bias.
-However, through analyzing historical World Cup rosters, we discovered one important mechanism we need to account for.
-In certain countries, some players tend to “stay at home” or play for other teams in their home regions, even though they would be skilled enough to play for a top-flight European club if they wanted to.
-After careful investigation, we found that three groups of countries are affected by this:
+We investigated this carefully.
+The original version of PELE made a slightly ad hoc adjustment based on which countries and regions tended to have players who stayed at home even though they would be skilled enough to play for a top-flight European club if they wanted to (for example, this is more common in Latin America than in Africa).
+But this introduced a somewhat subjective element.

 There’s one other subtle factor in calculating our historic ratings.
 Suddenly, a whole bunch of new data becomes available on 1/1/2005.
 Rather than easing into the new regime gradually, we found PELE performed considerably better in the early Transfermarkt era (~2005-2010) if we made a one-time step-function adjustment to team ratings on 1/1/2005 to account for the new data.
 Essentially, this step-function banks in 10 years of reversion toward the new, more informed prior.
 If you look very carefully at PELE’s historic ratings, you may see bigger changes in 2005 than in other years.

-However, as valuable as the Transfermarkt data is, the “Phase 1” PELE ratings are already pretty smart based on match results and the GDP prior.24 The player data is certainly worth worrying about and aligns PELE with betting odds more precisely, but it’s an important factor rather than a dominant mechanism in the system.25
+However, as valuable as the Transfermarkt data is, the “Phase 1” PELE ratings are already pretty smart based on match results and the GDP prior.27 The player data is certainly worth worrying about and aligns PELE with betting odds more precisely, but it’s an important factor rather than a dominant mechanism in the system.28

 Tilt ratings and expected goals